satria-mitra/awscenter-downloader/README.md

 ## How to use the code

-Just run the code in Google collab.
-Input your aws center credentials and start downloading
+Just run the .ipynb file in Google collab.
+It will ask your aws center credentials in the messages output.
+Select spesific site or just choose all sites and start downloading.

+## Credits
+Credit goes to Imron Ade